Danzell Gravenberch: Return to the Netherlands

 In September 2019, Gravenberch joined Eerste Divisie club TOP Oss.
 After an unfortunate first half of the season, in which he failed to score and was also utilised as a centre-back, he left the club again.
 Gravenberch would play the remainder of the season at his former club Dordrecht.

 In June 2020, Sparta Rotterdam picked up Gravenberch from Dordrecht one a one-year deal.
-However, he also failed to succeed there, as he mostly appeared as a substitute.
+With Sparta, he scored his first-ever goals in the Eredivisie, ending the 2020–21 season with 4 goals in 20 appearances.
 On 30 March 2021, it was announced that his contract would not be extended.

 In May 2021, Gravenberch signed a two-year contract with De Graafschap.

+After a short stint with Cypriot club Karmiotissa, Gravenberch signed a one-year contract with Eerste Divisie club Telstar on 31 August 2023.

+On 30 July 2024, Gravenberch signed with FC Den Bosch for the 2024–25 season, with an option for the 2025–26 season.
+He left the club in June 2025, and announced his retirement from football.

 International career

 Gravenberch has played for the Netherlands at various youth levels.
 On 6 February 2010, he received his first U-16 cap in a match against Italy at the Albufeira 4 Nations Tournament in Portugal.

 On 17 September 2010, Gravenberch made his U-17 debut in another encounter with Italy during the Ursapharm-Vier-Nationen-Turnier in Germany.
 The following year, he was selected by Albert Stuivenberg to play in the 2012 UEFA European Under-17 Championship, where he helped the Netherlands to their second consecutive title, defeating Germany in the final 5–4 on penalties, after extra time following a 1–1 deadlock.
 Gravenberch was also selected for the 2011 FIFA U-17 World Cup in Mexico where he scored his first goal in the second group stage match against North Korea.
 He appeared in all three group stage matches, of which they managed one victory, a draw and a loss resulting in an early exit from the tournament for the Dutch.

 On 11 November 2011, Gravenberch made his U-18 debut in a friendly match against Romania.
 His U-19 debut came in a friendly match against Scotland on 10 September 2012.
 He was selected by U-19 head coach Wim van Zwam for the 2013 UEFA European Under-19 Championship in Lithuania, appearing in all three group stage matches before being eliminated following one win and two losses.

+In 2023, however, Gravenberch decided to represent the home country of his parents, Suriname, and made his debut in March 2023 against Mexico.

+Coaching career

+On 18 June 2024, while still playing football professionally, Gravenberch was announced as head coach of Vierde Klasse club Real Sranang.
+He led the team to promotion to the Derde Klasse in his first season, after already in January 2025 having extended his contract with the club until 2026.